icgc-dcc/dcc-docs/docs/pcawg/data.md

 #### Retrieve Access Tokens from ICGC Data Portal

-When logged in should should be able to use the _Token Manager_ (as shown below) to create **access token** for yourself to be used to download data from *Collaboratory* and *AWS* (see more details on how in the next section).
+When logged in you should be able to use the _Token Manager_ (as shown above) to create **access token** for yourself to be used to download data from *Collaboratory* and *AWS* (see more details on how in the next section).
 Tokens expire in a year, you can delete a token before expiry at anytime.